kostasx/ThickBox-v2/README.md

 # Changes
 * Development in `'use strict'` environment;
-* Wrapping library in an IIFE
 * Updating `tb_parseQuery` function (Bugs: )
-* Using $ alias for jQuery
 * Enclosing leaked global variables into function scope
 * Replacing abstract comparisons (e.g., !=) with strict comparisons (!==)
 * Replacing `$(document).ready` with `$(function)` alias